Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$

-To our opinion, this result suggests the same interpretation we made from the result derived in \citep{2023_Vigneron_et_al_b}: that general relativity might be incomplete for non-Euclidean topologies.
+To our opinion, this result suggests the same interpretation we made from the result derived in \citep{2023_Vigneron_et_al_b}: i.e. that general relativity might be incomplete for non-Euclidean topologies.
 In \citep{2023_Vigneron_et_al_b}, that interpretation came from the result of the non-existence of a non-relativistic limit of general relativity in $\mR\times\mS^3$.
-In the present discussion, if we consider that one or two black holes in $\mS^3$, or even zero black hole, should be something authorised by our relativistic gravitation theory (regardless of the value of $\Lambda$), this means that we should modify the Einstein equation such that this physical system is authorised.
+In the present discussion, if we consider that one or two black holes in $\mS^3$ should be something authorised by our relativistic gravitation theory (regardless of the value of $\Lambda$), this means that we should modify the Einstein equation such that this physical system is authorised.
 It turns out that the modification proposed in~\citep{2023_Vigneron_et_al_b} to solve the ``problem'' related to the non existence of the non-relativistic limit, also solves the ``problem'' related to the non-existence of a vacuum, or a single/double singularity in $\mS^3$ in GR (for the regular vacuum case, it is given by our solution with $\chih = 0$).
-Of course the static singular solution discussed in the present paper features the unphysical NWH, but as a proof of concept, it shows that we can describe systems in non-trivial topologies that are not authorised by general relativity.
-The definite proof that a physical system with only one BH in $\mS^3$ can be described by {\MyTheory} still remains to be given with an exact metric.
-This is discussed in the Section~\ref{sec:BH_Alone}.
+Of course the static singular solution discussed in the present paper features the unphysical repulsive singularity, but as a proof of concept, it shows that we can describe systems in non-trivial topologies that are not authorised by general relativity.
+The definite proof that a physical system with only attractive singularities in $\mS^3$ can be described by {\MyTheory} still remains to be given with an exact metric.
+This is discussed in Section~\ref{sec:BH_Alone}.